Nuttall's woodpecker: Habitat and distribution

-Nuttall's are a non-migratory species with a geographic range confined to northern California extending south towards the northwest region of Baja California, Mexico.
+Nuttall's are a non-migratory species with a geographic range extending from northern California south to the northwest region of Baja California, Mexico.
 Their preferred habitat is arid to mesic woodlands.
-In particular, these woodpeckers prefer oak woodlands, although they also occur in riparian sites and chaparral in the most southern parts of its range because of the decrease in oak abundance.
+In particular, these woodpeckers prefer oak woodlands, although they also occur in riparian sites and chaparral in the most southern parts of their range because of the decrease in oak abundance.
 Individuals are found from sea level to 1250 m, rarely to 2000 m.
 Although they have been found as far east as Central Wyoming.
+However, year-round sightings of the bird indicate its geographical range is limited to Northern California, just below the border of Oregon down until the city of Ensenada in Baja California.
+It is generally west of the deserts and the Sierra divide.
+In California particularly, the species is from the Shasta and northwestern Lassen counties to southward in the foothills of eastern Trinity and southeastern Mendocino counties, to the Pacific Coast at Sonoma County and south towards the Los Angeles counties.
+In southern California, its range extends along riparian habitats into deserts and along the lower slopes of the mountains in eastern San Diego County.

 The birds are not considered globally threatened although the range is restricted to the California Endemic Bird Area.
 They are fairly common in California with a total world population estimated at over 100,000 individuals (density of about 20 birds per square kilometer in San Bernardino County).
 Surveys suggest no obvious population trends.
+It has also demonstrated adaptation to urban areas, where habitation in suburban and man-made natural areas, such as parks, have seen Nuttall’s woodpecker nesting in street trees or implementing deadwood into diet.